thomas-kl1/php-combine-conditions/README.md

 What's an `OperatorPool`?
 It's a class which regroup the whole operator instances used in the library.
 You can register or retrieve `OperatorInterface` from this class.
 The goal is to use them in your combination of conditions.
-The operators are divided in two large group of type:
+The operators are divided in two large groups:

 - The comparator operator
 - The logical operator